midwire/ruby-profiles/README.md

     $ bundle exec ./loop_constructs.rb
     $ bundle exec ./loop_instantiations.rb

+## Ruby Versions

+Currently `.ruby-version` is set to 2.5.1.
+If you want to try a different version, just install it and set the version you want in that file.

 # Overview

 The profiler (ruby-prof) will print out the results for each block, then after collecting each set of results, it will sort them from fastest to slowest and print out the sorted list.